Idioms For Different Types of Work Styles

 A source of comfortSomething that provides reassurance and easeWorking with Emily is always a source of comfort.
 She has a way of making you feel relaxed and at ease.

 Be a pillar of strengthProvide support and encouragementWhen things get tough, John is always there to be a pillar of strength.
-He’s a great leader and always knows how to motivate the team.
+He’s always knows how to motivate the team.

 Be a sounding boardSomeone you can talk to about your ideasIf you have an idea, you can always talk to Maria.
 She’s a great sounding board and always has good advice.